 Note: Currently, only some PoE and DC-powered WiFi camera models support this feature.

 It is recommended to upgrade your camera to the latest firmware version and check whether this option appears in the settings.
 If the option is still unavailable, it means your current model does not support it yet.
-You can subscribe to Reolink’s firmware updates to stay informed when new firmware versions add support for this feature.

-Understanding Encoding Formats: H.265 VS H.264
+Understanding Encoding Formats: H.264, H.265 and H.265+

-H.264 and H.265 are two widely used video compression standards.
-H.264, also known as Advanced Video Coding (AVC), is a well-established standard that offers good balance between video quality and file size.
 H.265, also known as High Efficiency Video Coding (HEVC), provides significantly better compression efficiency compared to H.264, resulting in higher video quality at lower bitrates or reduced file sizes while maintaining the same quality.
 This makes H.265 ideal for high-definition video streams and environments where bandwidth is limited.

 Best Practices